MultiPoolMiner/MultiPoolMiner/README.txt

 IMPORTANT NOTES:

-- As of 6/12/2017, Nicehash is closed down until further notice due to a hack involving 4800 missing Bitcoins.
-Please remove the "nicehash" parameter from the -poolname command (your chosen list of pools used) in the start.bat file and also remove the Nicehash-only parameters (algorithms) from the -algorithm command such as sianicehash, decrednicehash, pascal.

 - It is not recommended but to upgrade from a previous version of MultiPoolMiner, you may simply copy the 'Stats' folder.
 - Having PowerShell 6 installed is now a requirement.
 Windows 64bit: https://github.com/PowerShell/PowerShell/releases/download/v6.0.0-rc.2/PowerShell-6.0.0-rc.2-win-x64.msi, ALL OTHER VERSIONS: https://github.com/PowerShell/PowerShell/releases
 - Microsoft .NET Framework 4.5.1 or later is required for MultiPoolMiner to function properly.
 Please update from here: https://www.microsoft.com/en-us/download/details.aspx?id=40773